medusa-project/ideals/README_MIGRATION.md

 1. `rails db:prepare` creates and seeds the database.
 2. `rails dspace:migrate_critical[dbname,dbhost,dbuser,dbpass]` migrates
    DSpace's database content.
-This may take several hours or days to complete.
+This will take 8+ hours.
 3. `rails ideals:seed_database` seeds the database with some additional data.
 4. `rails elasticsearch:reindex[2]` indexes migrated content in Elasticsearch.
    The argument is the parallelism count, which can speed up the process, but can also overwhelm the Elasticsearch cluster if too large.
+With a safe parallelism of 2, this should take around 4 hours.
-5. `rails dspace:bitstreams:copy[dspace_ssh_user,4]` is run.
+6. `rails dspace:bitstreams:copy[dspace_ssh_user,4]` is run.
 The second argument is the parallelism count.
 This will likely take several days.
+If interrupted, it will pick up where it left off when resumed.

 Now we change the DNS to point to this app instead of DSpace.
 DSpace is no longer publicly accessible, but its database is still running.